open-cradle/cradle/docs/milestone3/rpc_server.md

 # Future directions
 1. Put some of the services that we need (execution, storage, caching) into the cloud.
    Access will probably be via the CRADLE server.
-2. Refactor the current Thinknode functionality:
-   - Rewrite to use the CRADLE requests framework
-   - Add a catalog of the newly created requests, where each result is a dynamic
-   - Put everything in a separate plugin (library)

 # Details
-## Work breakdown
-What do we need to implement?

-- Shared blob
-- Changes to the current CRADLE framework, e.g. request classes, memory cache, serialization
-- RPC client implementation
-- RPC server implementation
-- Probably more...

 ## Shared blobs
 On Linux, shared memory is accessed via the
 [POSIX shared memory API](https://man7.org/linux/man-pages/man7/shm_overview.7.html).